csswizardry/csswizardry.github.com/_posts/2026-07-26-meaasuring-component-performance-with-the-container-timing-api.md

 trial](https://developer.chrome.com/origintrials/) and is one of the more interesting additions to the performance timeline in a while.

-The syntax is very simple.
-The implications are more interesting.
+And while the syntax is very simple, the implications are far more interesting.

 {% include promo.html %}

 ## What Problem Does Container Timing Solve?

-Most of the web performance metrics that we use day to day are necessarily generic.
-The browser can tell us when the first content appeared, which contentful element was largest, whether the page shifted around, or how long an interaction took.
-It cannot know which parts of our product matter most to our users.
+Most of the web performance metrics that we use day to day are necessarily pretty generic.
+The browser can tell us when the first content appeared, which contentful element was largest, whether the page shifted around, or how long an interaction took, but it can’t know which parts of our product matter most to our users.

-This is the distinction I was getting at when I wrote [<cite>Measure What You Impact, Not What You Influence</cite>](/2022/08/measure-what-you-impact-not-what-you-influence/).
+This is partly the point I was getting at when I wrote [<cite>Measure What You Impact, Not What You Influence</cite>](/2022/08/measure-what-you-impact-not-what-you-influence/).
 Standard metrics are enormously valuable, but they describe things that our work _influences_.
 Product-specific metrics describe the things that our teams actually build and _impact_.

-Before Container Timing, we broadly had three choices:
+Before Container Timing, we had three broad choices:

 * use a generic milestone such as LCP and hope the important component happened to be represented by it;